Bitcoin price live chart

 As the first decentralised digital payment system in the world, Bitcoin is powered by blockchain technology.
 There is a finite number of Bitcoins that can ever be mined – 21 million.
 This number is hard-coded into the system.
 Today, miners produce a new block every 10 minutes and get 6.25 Bitcoin as a reward.

 Bitcoin is the leading cryptocurrency in terms of market capitalisation, as well as price.
-Bitcoin's current price is hovering around the $50,000 mark.
-Analysts consider 2021 to be the most important year for Bitcoin and make positive forecasts regarding its future price.
-As of September 2021, Bitcoin capitalisation was worth roughly $972 billion.
+Bitcoin's current price is hovering around the $21,000 mark, having suffered dramatic falls during this year's bear market.
+As of July 2022, Bitcoin's capitalisation was worth roughly $416 billion.

 Crypto newsView all news